Middle Island, New York

 Transportation

-Middle Island’s location offers easy access to major roadways, including Middle Country Road (Route 25), which runs directly through the hamlet and connects residents to neighboring communities.
-Although Middle Island does not have its own Long Island Rail Road station, nearby stations in Yaphank, Port Jefferson, and Ronkonkoma provide rail service to New York City and beyond.
+Middle Island is centered on Middle Country Road (Route 25), a major east-west route that links the hamlet to neighboring communities across Suffolk County.
+While Middle Island does not have its own Long Island Rail Road station, nearby stations in Yaphank, Port Jefferson, and Ronkonkoma provide regional rail options.
+Service patterns, parking, and schedules can change, so visitors should confirm details before traveling.

 CategoryDetails